Motorcycle Manual in Indiana

 By studying the Indiana motorcycle manual, you will take a big step in obtaining your Indiana motorcycle endorsement.
 The motorcycle manual can help you get a better understanding of the operation of your motorcycle, gear and equipment, as well as alcohol and its effects on motorcycle riding.

-The Indiana Motorcycle Operator Manual (17th Edition), available through the Indiana Bureau of Motor Vehicles (BMV), is loaded with information you need to know in order to become a legal and safe motorcycle rider.
+The Indiana Motorcycle Operator Manual (REV 2014), available through the Indiana Bureau of Motor Vehicles (BMV), is loaded with information you need to know in order to become a legal and safe motorcycle rider.

 The contents of the motorcycle manual include: